Black Mama White Mama

-Black Mama White Mama (also known as Women in Chains) is a 1973 women in prison film directed by Eddie Romero and starring Pam Grier and Margaret Markov.
+Black Mama White Mama, also known as Women in Chains (US reissue title), Hot, Hard and Mean (original 1974 UK title) and Chained Women (1977 UK reissue title), is a 1973 women in prison film directed by Eddie Romero and starring Pam Grier and Margaret Markov.
 The film has elements of blaxploitation.
-The movie also was released as Hot, Hard and Mean (UK theatrical title).

-The movie was reportedly inspired by the 1958 film The Defiant Ones in which Sidney Poitier and Tony Curtis are shackled together similarly to Grier and Markov.
-Set in an unspecified Latin American country (referred to only as "the island"), the movie was shot in the Philippines for budgetary purposes.
+The movie was reportedly inspired by the 1958 film The Defiant Ones.
+Set in an unspecified Latin American country referred to only as "the island", the movie was shot in the Philippines for budgetary purposes.

 Plot

-Brought to a women's prison in a tropical country which resembles the movie's Philippines-set location, Lee Daniels (Pam Grier) and Karen Brent (Margaret Markov), a prostitute and a revolutionary, respectively, butt heads and cause enough trouble to warrant transfer to a maximum security prison.
-They are chained together during the transfer, much to their dismay, and an attack by Karen's rebel friends allows them to escape, albeit still chained together.
+Brought to a women's prison in a tropical country, Lee Daniels (Pam Grier) and Karen Brent (Margaret Markov), a prostitute and a revolutionary respectively, butt heads and cause enough trouble to warrant a transfer to a maximum-security prison.
+An attack by Karen's rebel friends allows them to escape, albeit chained together.

-The movie chronicles the pair's struggle to escape the army, led by Captain Cruz (Eddie Garcia) who enlists the help of the cowboy gang led by Ruben (Sid Haig).
-The pair also has competing goals: Lee to recover the money that she extorted from her former pimp, Vic Cheng (Vic Díaz), and escape by boat, and Karen to meet her gun connections on time so that they do not turn on her rebel friends.
+The pair struggle to evade the army, led by Captain Cruz (Eddie Garcia), who enlists the help of a gang led by Ruben (Sid Haig).
+Lee aims to recover the money she extorted from her former pimp, Vic Cheng (Vic Diaz), and escape by boat, while Karen intends to meet her gun connections on time to prevent them from turning on her rebel friends.

-The pair finally bond, despite their initial hate for each other, until they are finally freed by the rebel leader Ernesto (Zaldy Zshornack).
-The movie culminates in a violent shootout with Cheng and Ruben's henchmen (who are rivals), Ernesto's guerrillas, and the army.
+The two finally bond, despite their initial hatred for each other, until they are ultimately freed by rebel leader Ernesto (Zaldy Zshornack).
+Their journey culminates in a shootout involving Cheng and Ruben's henchmen, Ernesto's guerrillas, and the army.
+While Karen is killed in the firefight, Lee escapes on a sailing vessel.